andreasxp/poly/README.md

 ```c++
 poly<Animal> doggo = animal_farm.make("Dog");
 ```
 *Note: Different compilers will require a diffrent string to create a class, depending on what typeid(Dog).name() returns.
-Consider using [some other rtti library](https://github.com/andreasxp/pretty_index) along with a POLY_CUSTOM_RTTI(type) macro for a cross-compiler result.*
+Consider using [some other rtti library](https://github.com/andreasxp/pretty_index) along with defining POLY_CUSTOM_TYPE_NAME(type) macro before including for a cross-compiler result.*

 Source code contains extensive documentation on every class, method and macro in doxygen format.